 - a.
 Published.
 Complete citation information should be provided about each published item, including electronic publications, list page numbers, volume number, and full journal title.
 If possible, the DOI (Digital Object Identifier) and article ID number should be listed for electronic publications.
 The citation listing should indicate whether the item will appear exclusively as an electronic publication, or whether it will also appear in print.
 In the case of multiple-authored work, the sequence of authors shall be listed in the order they appear on the publication.
-For each item, indicate which are refereed, non-refereed, and/or invited.
-Articles are considered refereed when they have been evaluated by other scholars prior to acceptance for publication.
-Articles are considered non-refereed when the judgment of the editor is the sole determinant of acceptance for publication. - b.
+For each item, indicate which are referred, non-referred, and/or invited.
+Articles are considered referred when they have been evaluated by other scholars prior to acceptance for publication.
+Articles are considered non-referred when the judgment of the editor is the sole determinant of acceptance for publication. - b.
 In Press.
-Items that have been unconditionally accepted for publication are included as
+Items that have been unconditionally accepted for publication are included as In Press.
+Letters of acceptance must be included for any refereed item listed as In Press.
+List the date accepted (or the date the galley was received), publisher, and number of manuscript pages (or published pages, if known).
+For books to be considered accepted for publication, the book must be completely written and unconditionally accepted by a publisher.
+Chapters are considered In Press when all of the following are true: (i) the chapter is fully completed, (ii) the chapter has been unconditionally accepted by an editor, and (iii) the chapter is contained in a book that has a signed contract with a publishing company. - c.
+Submitted.
+Items under submission, may be included on the Bibliography, at the author's discretion.
+If an item is included on the publication list, it should also be included on the Difference List.
+Submitted items should include the submission date, publisher, number of manuscript pages, and order of authorship as it appears on the manuscript.
+For an article, chapter, book, or edited book to be listed as submitted the entire manuscript must have been submitted to the publisher, not a partial or incomplete manuscript.
+Submitted items should not be counted in the review nor mentioned in the department letter except briefly.
+For cases of reappointment of Assistant Professors or Appraisals, submitted items may be considered in the review and mentioned in the department letter.
+In these cases, the discussion of the submitted work is expected and the evaluation should be based on careful reviews of the appointee's progress, promise, and achievement.